oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-hpa.md

     ![Details of the auto scaled pods](images/autoscaling-pods-list.png)

   17. Return to the cloud shell window where the load generator is running.
-Stop the command by typing Control-C
+Stop the command by typing Control-C. Then type **`exit`** and press enter to leave the BusyBox container.

     Note that the metrics server seems to operate on a decaying average basis, so stopping the load generating script will not immediately drop the per pod load.
 This means that it may take some time after stopping the load generator script for the autoscaler to start removing unneeded pods.